 There have been many great rivalries over the years.
 Yankees vs Red Sox.
 Barcelona vs Real Madrid.
 Tyson vs Holyfield.
 And now, arguably the greatest rivalry the world (well, at least the data community) has ever witnessed: Data Fabric vs Data Mesh!
 Grab the popcorn.
 We’ll save you the $80 pay-per-view fee and give you a front-row seat into this exciting match up.

-Gartner calls data fabric the Future of Data Management1.
+Data fabric and data mesh are both having a moment.
+Gartner calls data fabric the Future of Data Management.
 Thoughtworks says data mesh is key to moving beyond a monolithic data lake.
 But which one is right?
 Which one is better?
 Spoiler alert: data fabric and data mesh are independent design concepts that are, in fact, quite complementary.

 Moreover, data catalogs play a central role in both data fabric and data mesh.
 Gartner is explicit that an augmented data catalog is foundational to a data fabric.
 Indeed, a data catalog plays a crucial role in extracting and analyzing metadata from an organization’s data sources to fuel the data fabric.
 (See diagram below.)